-- Connect the region;
+- Connect the region.

-- Connect all Wake County communities;
+- Connect all Wake County communities.

-- Create frequent, reliable urban mobility; and
+- Create frequent, reliable urban mobility.

 - Enhance access to transit.

-- Expand existing frequent bus service from 17 to 83 miles, with service at least every 15 minutes;
+- Expand existing frequent bus service from 17 to 83 miles, with service at least every 15 minutes.

 Implement Bus Rapid Transit (BRT)

-About 20 miles of BRT infrastructure have been identified including New Bern Avenue between Raleigh Boulevard and WakeMed; Capital Boulevard between Peace Street and the Wake Forest Road intersection; South Wilmington Street towards Garner; and Western Boulevard between Raleigh and Cary.
-Along these corridors, buses would have priority treatment at traffic signals, BRT stops will feature raised platforms, making it easier for passengers with wheelchairs, strollers or bicycles to board the bus.
+Those lanes will be on portions of New Bern Avenue between Raleigh Boulevard and WakeMed, Capital Boulevard between Peace Street and the Wake Forest Road intersection, South Wilmington Street toward Garner, and Western Boulevard between Raleigh and Cary.
+Along these corridors, buses also would have priority treatment at traffic signals.

+BRT stops will feature raised platforms, making it easier for passengers with wheelchairs, strollers or bicycles to board the bus.

-Funding Local Service
+Fund Local Service

-In addition to the above improvements and projects, the Wake County Transit Plan also helps open the door for developing and expanding transit services within local communities in the county who currently do not provide transit services by providing matching funds to municipalities that choose to develop and operate local bus service.
+The Wake County Transit Plan also helps open the door for developing transit services within local communities that currently do not provide transit services by providing matching funds to municipalities that choose to develop and operate local bus service.

-Rural On-Demand Service
+Expand Rural On-Demand Service

 Many Wake County residents depend on rural, on-demand transit services to get to medical appointments, grocery stores and other necessary destinations.
-The plan will increase funding to the current Transportation and Rural Access (TRACS) demand-response system that serves the elderly and disabled throughout the county.
+The plan will increase funding to the Transportation and Rural Access (TRACS) demand-response system that serves the elderly and disabled throughout the county.